Building Your House: It’s Never Going to Be Perfect, So Just Get It Done

 Then look at it with fresh eyes (and a second opinion – your contractor should definitely be in on this), then pull the trigger!

 Remember: if you really do end up hating a design or structural element of your home, you always have the option to remodel or renovate later on.

 Even if you feel that you've made a mistake with your floor plan after you've built your house, the chances are that you can rectify it or alter it to your liking down the road.
 This view of a second floor in a luxury home (Plan #198-1116) shows that, although it may be a big job to alter aspects of the structure after construction, it's possible – it's only wood and drywall after all!

 Final Words on Overcoming Perfectionism

 You will encounter the same issues when choosing paint colors, carpeting, kitchen appliances, and more.

-Looking at the bigger picture, realizing that the grass isn’t always greener, and knowing when to trust your gut are all essential to a successful new home construction.
+Looking at the bigger picture, realizing that the grass isn’t always greener, and knowing when to trust your gut is essential to successful new home construction.

 Don’t sweat the small stuff!
 If you get too caught up in the little details of building your own home, it’ll never get done!
 Instead, think big, trust your contractors, and don’t be afraid to pull the trigger.

 Footnote: The lead image of a luxury Prairie style home with 4 bedrooms and 4.5 baths in 4520 square feet.
 For more information, see Plan #205-1010.